Clinical Team

 Dedication.
 Care.
 Expertise.

-We create a judgement-free space for your to explore life's challenges.
+We create a judgment-free space for you to explore life's challenges.
 Our goal is that you feel comfortable, safe, and honored in every step of your therapeutic journey.
 We know that it can be difficult to find a therapist that you feel at ease with.
 We are happy to provide a free 20 minute phone consultation so that you can meet us, ask questions, and decide if it feels like a good fit to start working together.

 Jonathan is the founder of Beacon Counseling.
 He graduated from Texas A&M where he earned a Bachelor’s degree in Psychology, and served four years in the Corps of Cadets.
 He attended Dallas Theological Seminary where he earned a Masters in Counseling and a Masters in Biblical Studies.
 Jonathan cultivated his love for working with others through six summers at Laity Lodge Youth camp.
 LLYC was instrumental in pushing Jonathan to the field counseling because of its emphasis on the development of meaningful relationships and unconditional love.